Great-Sun-Group/credex-core/README.md

 ### Codespaces Development

+1. Add the secrets to your personal github Settings->Codespaces and assign them to the credex-core repo.

-1. Open the project in GitHub Codespaces.
+2. Open the project in GitHub Codespaces.

-2. The devcontainer will automatically set up the development environment with all necessary dependencies and environment variables.
-If your environment variables are not set in your codespaces, you can copy the `.env.example` file to `.env` and fill in the necessary environment variables there.
+3. The devcontainer will automatically set up a consistent development environment with all necessary dependencies and environment variables.

 3. Start the development server: